CodeDmitry/info-recommended-links/README.md

 - [deviantart.com](https://www.deviantart.com/) - A great place to find photoshop/gimp brushes, textures, icons, ui design inspiration, signature tutorials, and more.
 I strongly recomend looking up `abstract brushes`, and `grundge brushes`, they are really neat.
 Some of the content on deviantart contains themes considered too edgy for general public.

 Other:
-- [politifact.com](https://politifact.com) - checks political statements of polititians, it's scary how most of them are usually false.
+- [politifact.com](https://politifact.com) - checks political statements of american polititians, it's scary how most of them are usually false.